-Unfortunately, caffeine-free coffee doesn’t grow on trees, so there are a few processes used to remove the caffeine from green coffee beans.
-While some beans are directly treated with harmful chemicals to remove caffeine, we opt for a more natural process: water and Swiss Water processes.
+Unfortunately, caffeine-free coffee doesn’t grow on trees.
+There are a few processes used to remove the caffeine from green coffee beans.
+Some beans are directly treated with harmful chemicals to remove caffeine.
+We opt for a more natural process: water and Swiss Water processes.

-In the early 1900’s, German merchant Ludwig Roselius received a shipment of coffee beans that had been flooded and soaked in seawater, and discovered that much of the caffeine was removed from the beans, but the taste remained.
-He and some co-workers developed a method of extracting caffeine from coffee beans based on this discovery, and patented it in 1906.
+In the 1900’s, German merchant Ludwig Roselius received a shipment of coffee beans that had been flooded in seawater.
+He discovered that much of the caffeine was removed from the beans, but the taste remained.
+In 1906, he and some co-workers developed a method of extracting caffeine from coffee beans based on this discovery.
 Their process involved steaming the beans with acids or bases and then using benzene as a solvent to remove most of the caffeine.
-His company still operates as a worldwide brand of Kraft Foods, but benzene has been replaced with safer solvents as it was discovered to be a carcinogen.
+His company still operates as a worldwide brand of Kraft Foods.
+Benzene has been replaced with safer solvents as it was discovered to be a carcinogen.

 Our FTO Swiss Water processed decaf Ethiopia is bright, with notes of raspberry, blackberry, and cinnamon spice.

 Image Credit: McKay Savage